rainingindecember/rainingindecember/README.md

 <p align="center"> As you can tell, i luv kawaii chan a lot!!!
 But I dont identify as her, she is my fav character but she is her own person as well :3 I am not a fictionkin nor do i kin kawaii chan

+<p align="center"> I am madly in luv of the sunshine x grumpy trope!!
+Like kawaii chan x zane & amy x shadow, or just cute pairs that arent ships like cat nyan and tac nayn!!!! =ÓwÒ=

 <p align="center"> <img src="https://files.catbox.moe/v5l9ru.png" alt="meow" />